nifzhou/ItalianSmocking/deform3d/README.md

 To avoid redundant files, necessary input files and scripts to reproduce our results are prepared in the C-IPC.

 All the scripts are provided in *Projects/FEMShell/*.
+Detailed hyper-parameter, such as turning on/off the initial configuration, stitching energy, and positional energy, can be modified by following the comments inside the scripts.